mattsoulanille/wasm_load_tfjs_test/README.md

 # WASM Load TFJS

 Demo loading a file synchronously using a WASM pthread proxy.
-This method enables using asynchronous fetch from WASM without using Asyncify.
-It can be extended to load a TFJS model for a synchronous WASM application.
+This method uses asynchronous fetch from WASM without Asyncify.
+Instead, it uses [Emscripten's proxying API](https://emscripten.org/docs/api_reference/proxying.h.html) to run fetch() in a pthread.
+This example only loads a single file, but it can be extended to load multiple files or a TFJS model for a synchronous WASM application.

-Right now, the demo loads a single file, but since it can run asynchronously, it can be modified to load multiple files at once.

 ## Files
 * `cc/main.cc` is the main wasm entrypoint.